 Bishops, diplomats, visitors were amazed by how “apt and capable” the indians of these lands proved to be:

-“Very talented students that not only occupying the chairs at the school, but served also to teach younger religious students, supplied the lack of readers for finding the elder religious masters too occupied in the instruction of the indigenous.
-And since these didn’t received the habit, we can deduce that the attendees were forcibly Spanish or Creole, being so that the indigenous race was giving teachers to the conquerors, without raising jealousy.
+“Very talented students that not only occupied the chairs at the school, but served also to teach younger religious students, supplied the lack of readers for finding the elder religious masters too occupied in the instruction of the indigenous.
+And since these didn’t receive the habit, we can deduce that the attendees were forcibly Spanish or Creole, being so that the indigenous race was giving teachers to the conquerors, without raising jealousy.
 Historical fact worth of meditation” (García Icazbalceta).
 The true masters were the indians (they could be).
 Isn’t it necessary today to listen to them?

 Bernardino de Sahagún narrates that the provincial minister, Father Toral, when visiting the school, said that is was of “great help for the conversion of the naturals” (...) “clean from all heresy” that “help plant and sustain our catholic faith”.
 And Viceroy Mendoza: “In this capital in the zone of Tlatelulco (Tlatelolco) there is a college of indians, in which they are raised in the christian way and taught the good letters, and they have proved much in them…”